MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/GetWarehousePutAways.md

 The first must have the **Action Type**: **Take** and the second must be **Place**.

-This tells us that the first one takes the Item from the Origin Bin and stores it in the second line that would represent the Destination Bin.
+This tells us that the first one takes the Item from the `Origin Bin` and stores it in the second line that would represent the `Destination Bin`.

 **Example**: